guthedar/library/README.md

     helm package helm -d charts/
 2. Create a index.yaml for the charts folder so as to serve this as a repo: helm repo index charts
+3. Push the changes to git repo and expose the repo to public so they can downlaod the helm chart and run it locally
+4. Add the exposed URL as the repo: helm repo add guthedar https://guthedar.github.io/library/charts/
+5. Install the helm chart as below: library is the name of the chart from index.yaml helm install lib guthedar/library